lostatc/acid-store/README.md

   and being mounted via FUSE
 - A persistent, heterogeneous, map-like collection
 - An object store with support for content versioning
-- A content-addressable storage which allows for accessing data by its cryptographic hash

 ### Backends